LedgerDomain/did-webplus-spec/spec.md

 A DID Resolver is used to fetch the appropriate data, perform the appropriate validation, and return the requested DID document.
 Common resolution patterns are:
 -   Resolve the latest DID document.
 This corresponds to a query of the DID itself (in the above example, `did:webplus:example.com:uHiBKHZUE3HHlYcyVIF-vPm0Xg71vqJla2L1OGXHMSK4NEA`).
 In order to do this, the DID Resolver must fetch any new updates from the VDR, and then serve the last DID document in that DID's microledger.
 The query
 -   Resolve a specific DID document, identified by `selfHash` and/or `versionId` query parameters (using the DID in the above example, `did:webplus:example.com:uHiBKHZUE3HHlYcyVIF-vPm0Xg71vqJla2L1OGXHMSK4NEA?selfHash=uHiC6qUSqrRAoQnfHjurPindtTxx7T7HNqP79FNW9YQVOYA`, or `did:webplus:example.com:uHiBKHZUE3HHlYcyVIF-vPm0Xg71vqJla2L1OGXHMSK4NEA?versionId=3`, or providing both query parameters).
 If the requested DID document is already present in the DID Resolver's [DID Document Store](#did-document-store) and is not the latest DID document present in that [DID Document Store](#did-document-store), then it can be returned without contacting the VDR.
-Otherwise, updates must be fetched from the VDR in order to retrieve the appropriate DID Document and to be able to produce the DID Document Metadata and DID Resolution Metadata (TODO: Elaborate on this).
+Otherwise, updates must be fetched from the VDR in order to retrieve the appropriate DID Document and to be able to produce the [DID Document Metadata](#did-document-metadata) and [DID Resolution Metadata](#did-resolution-metadata).

 To illustrate, Bob resolves a DID to obtain the latest version of its DID document.
 This is done simply via HTTP GET to the [resolution URL for the DID](#did-to-url-mapping), and is precisely analogous to the process for `did:web`.